 Araucaria Wildlife Sanctuary is currently owned, managed and cared for by Don Metcalfe and Renata Phelps.
-As members of WIRES Northern Rivers we particularly specialise in the rescue and care of marsupials, with a focus on macropods, possums, gliders and other small mammals.
+Through our membership of WIRES Northern Rivers we previously specialised in the rescue and care of marsupials, with a focus on macropods, possums, gliders and other small mammals.
 We are also members of Friends of the Koala and Jiggi Landcare.

-We also have many helpers, both local and visitors from overseas visitors, who assist us.
+We are forever indebted to the many helpers, both local and visitors from overseas, who have assisted us over the years with both wildlife and land care.
 We thank all of them for their support.
-Without them we couldn't save as many little lives as we do.
-Just some of the wonderful people who currently help, or have helped us over the years...
+Without them we couldn't have saved as many little lives as have over the years.
+Just some of Araucaria's wonderful friends...

 Many thanks for bush regeneration assistance from:

 Dan has been helping to do heaps of landcare and weed control at Araucaria over the past couple of years, including as part of some of our funded projects.

 Philippe Binetruy (pictured right) and his team